Updated: August 28, 2024

 Consistent surf

 One of Portugal’s standout features is its consistent surf.
-Throughout the year, the country’s coastline offers reliable waves, ensuring that your surf trip, be it in August or December, will be rewarding.
-From the gentle waves suitable for beginners to the giant waves in Nazaré that have set world record waves, Portugal promises a surfing experience like no other.
+Throughout the year, the country’s coastline offers consistent waves, ensuring that your surf trip, be it in August or December, will be rewarding.
+From the gentle waves suitable for beginners to the giant waves in Nazaré that have set world-record waves, Portugal promises a surfing experience like no other.

 Ideal for learning